Seychelles Food Security: Imports, Water Stress & Local Island Resilience

 “Just produce more locally” sounds simple.
 On Seychelles, it’s not.
 Smallholder farmers and home gardeners face a tough combination:

 • Tiny landholdings: Many farm plots and homestead gardens are far below one hectare, sometimes only a few hundred square metres.
-That doesn’t leave space for expansive fields.

 • Water scarcity and timing: Rainfall is seasonal and increasingly erratic; big downpours in the wet season give way to long, dry periods.
-Capturing and storing water is costly and physically difficult on steep terrain.

 • Climate stress: Stronger storms, salt spray, pests and diseases all eat into yields and can wipe out plantings overnight.